Piotr1215/katacoda-scenarios/crossplane/crossplane-datree-validation/step3.md

 ### What are we going to validate

-Our goal is to validate whether the `owner` and `project` labels from the below claim have been applied correctly to all the resources.
+Our goal is to validate whether the `owner` and `service` labels from the below claim have been applied correctly to all the resources.

 ```yaml